Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Search/ReverseGeocode/readme.md

 ## How it works

-1. Create a `LocatorTask` object using a URL.
+1. Create a `LocatorTask` object using a URL to a geocoder service.
 2. Set the `GeocodeParameters` for the `LocatorTask` and specify the geocoder's attributes.
 3. Get the matching results from the `GeocodeResult` using  `LocatorTask.reverseGeocodeAsync`.
 4. Show the results using a `PictureMarkerSymbol` and add the symbol to a `Graphic` in the `GraphicsOverlay`.